Uncover how to use this 1 method of intermittent fasting for weight loss to SKYROCKET your results…

 I’ll eat my last meal at 8pm then go directly into the fasting period.
 Then at noon the next day I’m allowed to eat again.

-I’ve also found some people are better off using this method of intermittent fasting for weight loss because it’s more sustainable than 24 hours fasts.
+I’ve also found some people are better off using this method of a fast since it’s more sustainable than 24 hours fasts.
+And studies have found it to be effective for weight loss (13).

 I’ll use the 16/8 method most of the time throughout the year for this very reason.
 Whenever I’m looking to step up my game I’ll start using more of the 24 hour fasts or even a water fast.

 With the 16/8 intermittent fasting schedule you’re essentially just skipping breakfast.
 I like to use this time to really focus on work and get things done.
 There’s something about being hungry that can really push you to do your best work.

 This study found the 16/8 method of intermittent fasting to be effective for fat loss while maintaining muscle (14).

 Even though both groups ate similar caloric and macronutrient content the group using the 16/8 intermittent fasting method lost an average of 3.5 pounds compared to the control group that didn’t lose any.